robinst/git-merge-repos/README.md

 history, tags and branches.

-This is useful when you had multiple repositories for one project where you had the same set of branches and tags.
+This is useful when you had multiple repositories for one project where you had more or less the same set of branches and tags.

 How it works.
 For each branch/tag name: